byu-oit/handel/docs/handel-basics/service-events.rst

 ..
 NOTE::
    Not all services may produce events, and not all services may consume events.
 You will get an error if you try to specify a producer or consumer service that don't support events.

-See [[External Handel Service Events]] if you need to produce or consume events from another application's Handel file.
+See :ref:`external-service-events` if you need to produce or consume events from another application's Handel file.